Address

 Most graduates start as trainees or in junior positions, such as production supervisor, material planner, or inventory control.
 They may be given responsibility for numerous sites, including production planning hubs overseas if they have the necessary experience.

-A few examples of roles and responsibilities:
+Here are a few examples of roles and responsibilities:

-Annual Salary: $81,095
+Annual Salary: $81,493

 Another top MBA in Supply Chain Management career path is the Materials Manager.
 The design and execution of supply networks to meet a company’s or organization’s material requirements is a component of supply chain management.

-Among these criteria are controlling and regulating material flow while simultaneously assessing variables including need, cost, availability, quality, and delivery dates.
+Among these criteria are controlling and regulating material flow while simultaneously assessing variables, including need, cost, availability, quality, and delivery dates.

 Material managers plan for replenishment, set inventory levels for each item (raw material, work in progress, or finished goods), and communicate information and requirements to procurement and the extended supply chain.
 Materials management also includes assessing material quality to meet customer requirements.
 Being efficient with time and staying on budget are excellent skills for this job.